Best Mattress for Fibromyalgia (2021): Reviews and Buyer’s Guide

 The support layer contains hundreds of pocketed coils.
 These innerspring coils form three zones of support for softness under the head, shoulders, legs, and firmness under the back and hips.
 The pocketed coils also provide better edge support.
 If you share your mattress or like to sleep on the edge, your body remains evenly supported.

 The Amerisleep AS5 comes with a 100-night sleep trial.
-If you decide the bed isn’t a good fit after a month, you can return it for a full refund or exchange the mattress for a different model.
+If you decide the bed isn’t a good fit after a month, you can return it for a full refund.

 Amerisleep provides customers with an outstanding 20-year warranty.
 The warranty covers repairs or replacements if you notice any defects or sagging greater than 0.75 inches.
 Other mattress brands typically only cover sags deeper than 1 inch.